Close Menu

 Wine and cheese pairing

-So pick out your favorite Wisconsin artisan cheeses, find the right wines to go with them (we have pairing information for all of our cheeses) and celebrate National Drink Wine Day with a wine and cheese experience you’ll want to repeat every year!
+So pick out your favorite Wisconsin artisan cheeses, find the right wines to go with them, and celebrate National Drink Wine Day with an experience you’ll want to repeat every year!

 Comments (6)